Chromomere

 A chromomere, also known as an idiomere, is one of the serially aligned beads or granules of a eukaryotic chromosome, resulting from local coiling of a continuous DNA thread.
-Chromeres are regions of chromatin that have been compacted through localized contraction.
+Chromomeres are regions of chromatin that have been compacted through localized contraction.
 In areas of chromatin with the absence of transcription, condensing of DNA and protein complexes will result in the formation of chromomeres.
 It is visible on a chromosome during the prophase of meiosis and mitosis.
 Giant banded (Polytene) chromosomes resulting from the replication of the chromosomes and the synapsis of homologs without cell division is a process called endomitosis.
 These chromosomes consist of more than 1000 copies of the same chromatid that are aligned and produce alternating dark and light bands when stained.
 The dark bands are the chromomere.